palankihiran/CourseProject/README.md

 ## Project Overview

 In this project, I have developed a sentiment analysis model for restaurant reviews using machine learning.
-I utilized restaurant reviews from both TripAdvisor and Google to build the model.
+I've utilized restaurant reviews from both TripAdvisor and Google to build the model.
 The purpose of this project is to categorize restaurant reviews into three sentiment categories: Negative, Neutral, and Positive.
 While restaurant ratings provide a high-level summary, sentiment analysis allows us to gain deeper insights into customer feedback by understanding the sentiment behind the ratings.

 ## Libraries Used

-The following Python libraries were used in this project:
+The following Python libraries are used in this project:

 - **Pandas:** For reading and handling data.
 - **NumPy:** For data manipulation and related operations.